Coup d'état

 A coup d'état (/ˌkuːdeɪˈtɑː/; /fr/; lit. 'stroke of state'), or simply a coup, is typically an illegal and overt attempt by a military organization or other government elites to unseat an incumbent person or leadership.
 A self-coup is said to take place when a leader, having come to power through legal means, tries to stay in power through illegal means.

 By one estimate, there were 457 coup attempts from 1950 to 2010, half of which were successful.
 Most coup attempts occurred in the mid-1960s, but there were also large numbers of coup attempts in the mid-1970s and the early 1990s.
 Coups occurring in the post-Cold War period have been more likely to result in democratic systems than Cold War coups, though coups still mostly perpetuate authoritarianism.

 Many factors may lead to the occurrence of a coup, as well as determine the success or failure of a coup.
 Once a coup is underway, coup success is driven by coup-makers' ability to get others to believe that the coup attempt will be successful.
 The number of successful coups has decreased over time.
 Failed coups in authoritarian systems are likely to strengthen the power of the authoritarian ruler.
 The cumulative number of coups is a strong predictor of future coups, a phenomenon referred to as the "coup trap".
+(Note: Multiples sources:)

 In what is referred to as "coup-proofing", regimes create structures that make it hard for any small group to seize power.
 These coup-proofing strategies may include the strategic placing of family, ethnic, and religious groups in the military and the fragmenting of military and security agencies.
 However, coup-proofing reduces military effectiveness as loyalty is prioritized over experience when filling key positions within the military.
+(Note: see:)